crysalead/chaos-orm/docs/schemas.md

 #### <a name="methods"></a>Additionnal Methods

-One of the principal key point of Chaos is that a `Schema` can be easily adapted to take advantage of specific datasource features.
-So the additionnal methods can by anything you willing to implement.
+One of the key points of Chaos is that schemas can be easily adapted to take advantage of specific datasource features.

-In the example bellow I will use `Chaos\Database\Schema` to show how the added methods of this specific implementation can be used in practice:
+With `Chaos\Database\Schema` you can for have access the the following API:

 ```php
 $schema = Gallery::schema();